microsoft/typespec/docs/extending-cadl/emitter-framework.md

 ### `TypeEmitter<T>`

-This is the base class for writing logic to convert Cadl types into assets in your target language.
-Every Cadl type has at least one method on this base class, and many have multiple methods.
+This is the base class for writing logic to convert TypeSpec types into assets in your target language.
+Every TypeSpec type has at least one method on this base class, and many have multiple methods.
 For example, models have both `ModelDeclaration` and `ModelLiteral` methods to handle `model Pet { }` declarations and `{ anonymous: boolean }` literals respectively.

-To support emitting all Cadl types, you should expect to implement all of these methods.
-But if you don't want to support emitting all Cadl types, you can either throw or just not implement the method, in which case the type will not be emitted.
+To support emitting all TypeSpec types, you should expect to implement all of these methods.
+But if you don't want to support emitting all TypeSpec types, you can either throw or just not implement the method, in which case the type will not be emitted.

 The generic type parameter `T` is the type of emit output you are building.
 For example, if you're emitting source code, `T` will be `string`.
 If you're building an object graph like JSON, `T` will be `object`.
 If your `T` is `string`, i.e. you are building source code, you will probably want to use the `CodeTypeEmitter` subclass which is a bit more convenient, but `TypeEmitter<string>` will also work fine.